GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 }
 </pre>

 For now, we're just sending a string back.
 To send back a Pebble HTML template, we firstly need one.
-[As the Pebble docs explain](https://pebbletemplates.io/wiki/guide/spring-boot-integration/), the Pebble loader is expecting templates so sit in our <span class="code-snippet">/src/main/kotlin/resources/templates</span> directory so let's go ahead and add our messages index template there:
+[As the Pebble docs explain](https://pebbletemplates.io/wiki/guide/spring-boot-integration/), the Pebble loader is expecting templates to sit in our <span class="code-snippet">/src/main/kotlin/resources/templates</span> directory so let's go ahead and add our messages index template there:

 <pre class="p-2 bg-primary text-light">
 touch src/main/kotlin/resources/templates/messages_index.peb